700gtk/2020_dataviscourse_homework/hw2/README.md

 # CS-5630 / CS-6630 Homework 2
+changing this to see if my branch is public.

 *Due: Friday, September 11, 11:59 pm.*

 In this assignment you will use JavaScript to create a tree data structure, and then render that tree to the browser with the D3 library.